2 days · Culture lovers

 Art & Rhine Weekend

 Ludwigshafen surprises with a rich cultural and art scene and a lovely setting on the Rhine.
-This weekend combines both: day one belongs to art and the city centre, with the Wilhelm Hack Museum, the Miró wall, the Ernst Bloch Centre and the Theater im Pfalzbau.
-Day two leads to the water — onto the green Parkinsel, along the Rhine promenade and to the experimental contemporary art of the Rudolf Scharpf Gallery in the Hemshof.
+This weekend combines both: day one belongs to art and the city center, with the Wilhelm Hack Museum, the Miró wall, the Ernst Bloch Center and the Theater im Pfalzbau.
+Day two leads to the water - onto the green Parkinsel, along the Rhine promenade and to the experimental contemporary art of the Rudolf Scharpf Gallery in the Hemshof.

 Best time to visit: May to September - when the Parkinsel and the riverbank are green and lively